0x4f53/Wristkey/README.md

 <img src = screenshots/2.0-export-square.png alt="export"><img src = screenshots/2.0-qrcode-square.png alt="qrcode">

-Since watches are tiny devices that can be misplaced, backing up and exporting your secrets and storing them in a safe place is always a a good idea.
+Since watches are tiny devices that can be misplaced, backing up and exporting your secrets and storing them in a safe place is always a safe bet.

-#### Single account

-To transfer a code from your watch to an Authenticator app on your phone, just press and hold the 2FA code number on your watch.
-You can then scan the QR code that is displayed on your watch screen in any 2FA application.

-#### All accounts

-To backup all content, open Wristkey, tap the settings icon '⚙️', then scroll down and tap *Backup all data*.

 ##### Via QR code